-We’re serious barbecue fans, so it’s probably an understatement to say that we were excited at the prospect of putting Red Dog Saloon’s “authentic American BBQ” to the test.
+We’re serious barbecue fans, so it’s probably an understatement to say that we were excited at the prospect of putting Red Dog Saloon’s “authentic southern BBQ” to the test.
 Boy were we in for a disappointment.

-The initial signs were very good.
-They even hold Man V Food style eating challenges and have a burger called The Devastator (which contains three 6oz patties, 200g pulled pork & 6 rashers of bacon).
-However, if you look Red Dog up online, you’ll see that it’s attracted some very mixed reviews since opening its doors in July 2011.
-The only true test though, is to see for yourself.
+The initial signs were good.
+They hold Man V Food style eating challenges and have a burger called The Devastator (which contains three 6oz patties, 200g pulled pork & 6 rashers of bacon).
+But if you look Red Dog up online, you’ll see that it’s attracted some very mixed reviews since opening its doors in July 2011.

 When the wings came, it struck us that they were a little on the small side.
-However, they had a nice, crispy crust, which I assume came from being dipped in flour prior to frying.
-They were tasty enough and the blue cheese sauce was delicious, but we both agreed we’d had much better wings elsewhere in town.
+They had a nice, crispy crust, which I assume came from being dipped in flour prior to frying but we’ve had far better wings elsewhere.

 After a little bit of a wait, the carnivore platter arrived and certainly looked imposing.
 It was big, so big that it took up most of the table (that’s a lot of meat).
 The beef rib was first to go, I’ve never eaten anything quite like it.
 On the outside, it had a thick, black, chewy bark (crust) and was soft, tender and gelatinous underneath.
 We really enjoyed it but I’d only recommend it if you don’t mind a bit of fat with your meat.